AzonInc/Doorman/README.md

 - **b** is usually GND
 - **P** is the +24V line in 3-wire mode or just the apartment bell button in 2-wire mode

-> ✅ On some installations the a and b wires are twisted but it doesn't matter because Doorman has an integrated bridge rectifier to fix that for you.
+> ✅ On some installations the a and b wires are twisted but it doesn't matter because Doorman has an integrated bridge rectifier to handles that for you.

 >⚠️ **BE AWARE**\